Adversarially Robust Low Dimensional Representations: Our Results

-The algorithms for both objectives -- Frobenius norm and spectral norm, both use convex relaxations and use similar ideas.
-However the algorithms for these two different objectives are different (starting with the relaxations) unlike standard PCA.
+In other words, our algorithms attain small constant factor bicriteria approximation to the adversarially robust PCA problem.
+The algorithms for both objectives -- Frobenius norm and spectral norm, use convex relaxations and similar ideas, yet the algorithms (and relaxations) are different, unlike the case for standard PCA.
 Please see Theorem~\ref{thm:worstcase:frob} (Frobenius norm objective) and Theorem~\ref{thm:worstcase:spectral} (spectral norm objective) for the formal statements.
+Our algorithms take in as input a guess for the robustness parameter $\kappa$.
+Recall that $\kappa \in [1, n^{1/2 - 1/q}]$.\footnote{When $q=2$, the robustness constraint becomes trivial, and problem reduces to the standard PCA problem as discussed earlier. } Alternately, one can also input a guess for the optimal projection error (or the desired projection error), and minimize the robustness parameter $\kappa$ approximately.

-Observe that the approximation factor guarantee in Theorem~\ref{ithm:worstcase:frob} is independent of the desired rank $r$.
-We remark that our algorithmic guarantees are non-trivial even if we do not want to restrict the rank $r$; in particular when $r=n$ (unrestricted) our algorithm finds among all subspaces that are $O(\kappa)$-robust, the one with approximately optimal error.
-The constant factor loss in the robustness parameter depends on the choice of the norm $\ell_q$, and remains a constant for all $q \ge 2$.
-When $q=\infty$, the constant factor that arises is related to the constant in a variant of the Grothendieck problem~\cite{alon2004approximating,nesterov1998semidefinite} (the constant is at most $\pi/2$).
-Hence the above theorem gives a $(O(1),O(1))$-factor bicriteria approximation when we need an approximation of rank at most $r$; however we can also achieve an $((1+\gamma),O(1/\sqrt{\gamma}))$ by incurring an extra loss in the rank.
+Observe that the approximation guarantee in Theorem~\ref{ithm:worstcase:frob} is a constant independent of the desired rank $r$.
+Even if we do not restrict the rank $r$ (set $r=n$) our algorithm finds among all subspaces that are $O(\kappa)$-robust, the one with approximately optimal error.
+The constant factor loss in the robustness parameter depends on the value of $q \in [2,\infty)$.
+It is the largest for $q=\infty$ (where it is $\sqrt{\pi/2}$), and this is related to a variant of the Grothendieck problem~\citep{alon2004approximating,nesterov1998semidefinite}.
+This loss in the robustness parameter is unavoidable when $q>2$, due to the inapproximability for certifying the $q \to 2$ norm, even for projection matrices~\citep{bhattiprolu2018inapproximability} (see Section~\ref{sec:operatornorms}).